Migracode-Barcelona/learn-git/README.md

     </details>
 * Go to your repository on GitHub and see your updates.

-## Mini-Project 2: Learn-Git Project "WIP"
+## Mini-Project 2: Learn-Git Project "DONE"

 ## Step 1